Resources

 Transferring software licences

-• How do I transfer my licence of Valentin software (PV*SOL, T*SOL, GeoT*SOL) to another computer?
+• How do I transfer my perpetual licence of Valentin software (PV*SOL, T*SOL, GeoT*SOL) to another computer?

 You may wish to transfer a licence because: